Bound-state solutions for the charged Dirac oscillator in a rotating frame in the Bonnor-Melvin-Lambda spacetime: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank the Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq) for financial support through the postdoc grant No. 175392/2023-4, and also to the Department of Physics at the Universidade Federal da Paraíba (UFPB) for hospitality and support.
+The author would like to thank the anonymous referees for the careful reading of the paper as well as for the remarkable suggestions and constructive comments that substantially helped in improving the quality of the paper.
+In addition, the author would like to thank the Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq) for financial support through the postdoc grant No. 175392/2023-4, and also to the Department of Physics at the Universidade Federal da Paraíba (UFPB) for hospitality and support.